Posts Tagged ‘Sherwin Williams’

 Outdoor Living

 The wrap-around porch is meant for about five different opportunities for outdoor gathering.
-There’s a fire pit seating area overlooking the pond, a cozy daybed swing for afternoon naps, a huge outdoor fireplace for chilly nights under the stars, a dining and grilling area, and the lounge area just off the primary suite.
+There’s a fire pit seating area overlooking the pond, a cozy daybed swing for afternoon naps, a large outdoor fireplace for chilly nights under the stars, a dining and grilling area, and the lounge area just off the primary suite.
 We even hung some swings from the cedar beams on the porch for the grandkids.

 One detail I love is the brickwork on the porch floor, which is laid in a herringbone pattern.
 We paid close attention to details and worked with the brick layers to make sure that whatever direction you’re walking is the direction the herringbone pattern is laid.
 Many people don’t know that is the way you’re supposed to install it—almost like a little road map.
+Just one of many examples of how Kirkendall Design elevates high-end Tulsa new construction projects.

 This is one home and property that will be explored and loved for many years to come.
 We are so grateful we were able to help bring it to life—and share it with you!